How to Plant a Strawberry Patch That Continually Produces Fruit

 June-Bearing Strawberries

-As the name suggests, June-bearing strawberries typically produce their harvest in June, or late spring to early summer depending on your climate.
 They are known for their large, sweet berries, and they produce a heavy, concentrated crop over a period of two to three weeks.

 June-bearing strawberries are further classified into early, mid, and late season varieties, offering a chance to stagger planting for an extended harvest period.
-The best varieties are 'Earliglow' for an early harvest, 'Honeoye' for mid-season, and 'Allstar' for a later yield.

-Here are the ones I recommend growing:
+Here are the ‘Earliglow’ berries I recommend:

 Everbearing Strawberries

-Everbearing strawberries produce two to three harvests spread out through the spring, summer, and early fall.
 This means you'll get a steady supply of berries throughout the growing season, although the individual harvests are not as abundant as the June-bearing types.

 Everbearing varieties are excellent for gardeners who like a continual supply of fresh berries.

-'Ozark Beauty' and 'Quinault' are the best everbearing varieties:
+'Ozark Beauty' and 'Quinault' are the best everbearing varieties.

 Day-Neutral Strawberries

-Day-neutral strawberries are a newer class of strawberries that aren't affected by the length of daylight hours.
 They will continue to produce fruit from late spring until the first frost as long as temperatures remain between 35°F and 85°F.

 While the berries are usually smaller than June-bearing varieties, the plants are productive, and their yield can rival the total output of June-bearers if well-managed.

-'Albion' and 'Seascape' are the best day-neutral varieties to grow:
+'Albion' and 'Seascape' are the best day-neutral varieties to grow.

 Alpine Strawberries

 Also known as wild strawberries, alpine strawberries are a different species from the common garden strawberry.
-They produce small, intensely flavored berries throughout the growing season.

 These perennial plants are hardy and easy to grow, making them a good choice for border plantings or edging.